-Work was finally completed in May 1932, and the bridge opened by Mr. Robert Mervyn Forrest with Mr. Ernie Godfrey and the construction contractors present.
-In a short speech, Mr. Forrest noted that the Ashburton Bridge was the only one of its kind in Australia.
+Work was finally completed in May 1932; the bridge was opened by Mr Robert Mervyn Forrest with Mr. Ernie Godfrey and the construction contractors present.
+Mr Forrest in a short speech, mentioned that the Ashburton Bridge was the only one of its kind in Australia.